syncfusion-content/wpf-docs/wpf/Carousel/How-To/Change-SelectedItem-Position.md

 ---
 layout: post
-title: Change SelectedItem position in WPF Carousel control | Syncfusion
+title: Change SelectedItem Position in WPF Carousel Control | Syncfusion
 description: Change SelectedItem position of the Syncfusion Essential Studio WPF Carousel control, its elements and more.
 platform: wpf
 control: Carousel
 documentation: ug
 ---

-## Change SelectedItem Position
+# Change SelectedItem Position in WPF Carousel Controln

 To change the position of SelectedItem in a given path, use **TopItemPosition** property